glyg/pelican_damcb/content/paper_out.md

 do actively influence their environment by increasing the surrounding tissue tension.
 Indeed, before they die, apopotic cells exert a force that transiently deform the apical surface of the epithelium.
-This force is then transmited to the neighbouring cells through an increase in tension which will in turn provoque a change in tissue shape._
+This force is then transmitted to the neighbouring cells through an increase in tension which will in turn provoke a change in tissue shape._

-Apotosis is known for its role in morphogenesis, and more specifically in the formation of folds in various developmental contexts; yet the molecular mechanisms implied in those processes remain largely unknown.
+Apoptosis is known for its role in morphogenesis, and more specifically in the formation of folds in various developmental contexts; yet the molecular mechanisms implied in those processes remain largely unknown.
 The formation of folds within an epithelium allows to pass